How to Get Started Home Schooling

 If you are brand new to homeschooling follow the plan outlined below.
 If you’ve homeschooled for a while and just moved to Virginia, purchase the CD about the Law and Testing to learn about our state law at this link.

 3. Attend: Attend our home school support group meeting to meet other homeschoolers in our area.
 Check our calendar for our meeting dates.
 To attend live Homeschool Success Seminars in the HEAV office during the year please visit this link.
-Join a mentoring group like the one our group has for new homeschoolers.
 Attend the HEAV Convention in June, Thursday offers 4 FREE workshops for new homeschoolers and a preview of the exhibit hall after the workshops end.

 If you follow this plan you will be well on your way to gaining the confidence and knowledge you need to succeed at this endeavor.
 I often refer to homeschooling as the “Ultimate Freedom”.
 It is the chance to spend your days learning and growing with your children in a way most will never understand or experience, and having the freedom to do things together you would otherwise never get to do.